Implementing and following good contract management processes is good practice, whatever the size of your business.

 These benefits combine to improve the short-to-medium term outlook for the startup, while also stabilising it for the future, making it more likely to succeed and more likely to attract the interest of investors.

-Managing contracts effectively is an under-appreciated discipline when it comes to growing organisations.
+Managing contracts effectively is an under-appreciated discipline when it comes to scaling businesses.